Gender Dynamics and Homophily in a Social Network of LLM Agents: Introduction

 Machines have long been understood to be far from gender neutral.
 Firstly, there is always a human behind the machine \cite{yasseri2024human}.
-AI models are designed, trained, and deployed by people whose choices about data, objectives, and interfaces reflect existing social norms.
-Research on gender and technology shows that stereotypes concerning competence, care, and emotional labour shape both the datasets used to train systems and the contexts in which they are deployed \cite{craiut2022technology}.
+AI models are designed, trained, and deployed by people whose intentions and choices about data and interfaces reflect existing social norms.
+Research on gender and technology shows that stereotypes concerning competence, care, and emotional labour shape both the design of AI systems and the tasks these systems are expected to perform \cite{craiut2022technology}.
 Public policy, such as the EU AI Act, therefore highlights how AI systems may reproduce and amplify gendered patterns of misrepresentation and discrimination \cite{sideri2025gender}.
 Secondly, we routinely put the machine in a human shell.
 Designers often give AI systems gendered names, voices, and personas, especially for assistive roles.
 Many commercial voice assistants default to a young, compliant, feminine persona, reproducing long-standing associations between women and support, care, or service work \cite{lafrance2016atlantic,schnoebelen2016genderai}.
 It has been argued that this kind of gendering is part of making such systems intelligible: users make sense of natural language technologies by fitting them into familiar archetypes, using gendered behaviour as a cue to attribute humanity to them \cite{moran2025artificial}.
 Similarly, it has been shown that gendering bots as female makes them seem more human, increasing the acceptance of AI \cite{borau2021most}.
 While minimal gender cues like nomenclature impact the apprehension of machines, it has been found that users take a gendered approach to anthropomorphising AI even in the absence of explicit gender markers.
 Studies of chatbots and LLMs show that users spontaneously assign gender to them, often defaulting to male when technical competence and authority are salient \cite{han2025he,wong2023chatgpt}.
-This paper extends existing work on the apprehension of machine gender by examining how LLMs perceive one another's outputs in gendered ways.
+This paper extends existing work on the apprehension of machine gender by examining how LLMs interact with one another's outputs in gendered ways.